-Joint replacements improve the quality of life of those with chronic pain by helping them function more independently.
-Joint replacement is one of five priority areas targeted for shorter wait times in Canada.
-The number of hip replacements in Canada increased 11% between 2006–2007 and 2010–2011.
-The number of knee replacements increased by 15% over the same period.
+Hip and knee replacements are surgeries aimed at improving the functioning and quality of life of almost 113,000 Canadians annually.
+Hip and knee replacement is 1 of 5 priority areas targeted for shorter wait times in Canada.
+The number of hip replacements in Canada increased 20% between 2009–2010 and 2014–2015.
+The number of knee replacements increased by 20.3% over the same period.

-CIHI developed the Canadian Joint Replacement Registry (CJRR) in 2001.
-We use CJRR and other data sources to understand aspects of joint replacement such as hospitalizations, patient demographics, clinical issues and wait times.
+CIHI developed the Canadian Joint Replacement Registry (CJRR) in 2001 in collaboration with the Canadian Orthopaedic Association.
+We use CJRR and other data sources to understand aspects of joint replacement such as hospitalizations, patient demographics, clinical issues, wait times and outcomes.

 We welcome your feedback and questions

 - Contact us at email@example.com.

 Have a data inquiry or research question?
 Make a custom data request.

 - Hip and Knee Replacements in Canada, 2014–2015: Canadian Joint Replacement Registry Annual Report (Mar.
 2017)

 - Hip and Knee Replacements in Canada: 2014–2015 Quick Stats (Apr.
 2016) (XLSX)